-The Board recognises the importance of ensuring the Directors are continuously being developed to acquire or enhance the requisite knowledge and skills to discharge their duties effectively.
+The Bank recognises the importance of ensuring the Directors are continuously acquiring or enhancing the requisite knowledge and skills to discharge their duties effectively.

-To this end, the Bank has put in place a Directors' Induction Programme for newly appointed Directors to familiarise them with the industry as well as the business operations of the Bank, in addition to the regulatory Mandatory Accreditation Programme, i.e. Financial Institutions Directors' Education Core Programme.
+To this end, the Bank has put in place a Directors' Induction Programme for newly appointed Directors to familiarise them with the industry as well as the business operations of the Bank, in addition to requiring them to attend the regulatory Mandatory Accreditation Programme, i.e. Financial Institutions Directors' Education Core Programme.
 Upon appointment, a new Director will attend the Induction Programme organised by the Bank where he/she will be briefed on an overview of the corporate strategies, business operations, financial performance, business risks and risk management strategies of the Bank as well as the regulatory requirements of the banking industry.